thepaperpilot/thepaperpilot.github.io/site/garden/anarchism/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">Anarchism</h1>
-<p>1751 words, ~10 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>1821 words, ~10 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

 <details><summary>Referenced by:</summary><a href="/garden/individualism/index.md">Individualism</a><a href="/garden/local-communities/index.md">Local Communities</a><a href="/garden/my-political-beliefs/index.md">My Political Beliefs</a><a href="/garden/representative-democracy/index.md">Representative Democracy</a></details>

 Anarchism is a political philosophy centered around the idea that authoritative hierarchies are unjust, and aim for a society completely devoid of a state.
-Marx described how socialism, as it approaches its end goal of communism, would see the state [naturally wither away](https://www.marxists.org/archive/lenin/works/1917/staterev/ch05.htm), reaching anarcho-communism, just one of the flavors of anarchism.
+They see a state as inherently self-preservationist and oppressive, thus that it has no place in society nor the transition to an egalitarian society.

-Broadly speaking, flavors of anarchism can fall into 3 categories: collectivist anarchism, which includes the aforementioned anarcho-communism; individualist anarchism, which are right-wing versions of anarchism based on [Individualism](/garden/individualism/index.md); and modern anarchism, which are adaptations of collectivist communism to include additional hierarchies, such as anarcha-feminism which seeks to abolish the patriarchy in addition to class hierarchy.
+Broadly speaking, flavors of anarchism can fall into 3 categories: collectivist anarchism, which is what this article will focus on; individualist anarchism, which are right-wing versions of anarchism based on [Individualism](/garden/individualism/index.md); and modern anarchism, which are adaptations of collectivist communism to include additional hierarchies, such as anarcha-feminism which seeks to abolish the patriarchy in addition to class hierarchy.
 I'm personally biased against individualist anarchism but align with the values present in many collectivist and modern flavors of anarchism.
 I believe an ideal society is one with strong [Local Communities](/garden/local-communities/index.md) that operate as a collective; spreading power as thinly as possible to avoid the possibility of any individuals becoming corrupt and abusing their power.

 ## Decision Making in Anarchy